knowcoder12/mcp/README.md

 **connectors**: these are the connector that is present in claude directly used like u can click dot button and connec to ur github etc but main problem we cannot make connector for every mcp

+ fastmcp vc mcp:
+ pip install mcp[cli] and fastmcp both are same only diff is that before they both are together but after some time they seprated and made their own version

+ mcp old ver is traditional way and hard way fastmcp is written in mcp old but its more easy then it

+ sun local server claude se kaise connect ye video se dekh le badiya main likh ni raha jab use aay tab use karna